This combo tour will take you into the stunning Leiðarendi Cave and raise your eyes to the sky on a magical northern lights hunt.

 The 1:12 ratio applies to caving - the northern lights minibus tour may have more people.
 Participants need to be able to walk on uneven ground and travel on all fours a little in the cave.

 This is a combination of two tours - you are dropped back to your pick up point between 16:00 and 16:30.
 You are then picked up for your evening tour at 20:30, giving you time to have dinner between the tour two tours.
-Food and beverages are NOT included.
+Food and beverages are not included on this tour.

 As the success of the northern lights tour is heavily dependent on weather conditions, we reserve the right to cancel the northern lights part of the tour until 18:15 on the day of the tour.
 If the tour goes ahead and no northern lights are seen we offer clients the chance to join another evening’s departure free of charge upon availability.
 Note that you need to contact us at firstname.lastname@example.org to re-book.